rohitganti/QOSF_Task2/README.md

-# Cohort 4 Screening task
+# Cohort 4 Screening task : Task 02

-# QOSF_Task2 Notebook contains the entire documentation for task 02
+QOSF_Task2 Notebook contains the entire documentation for task 02

-# if any questions contact me at soundwave.rohit@gmail.com
+if any questions contact me at soundwave.rohit@gmail.com